Site icon Outdoor Gearzine

-Review: THULE Capstone 22L A new form of "authentic daypacks that stand out in both the city and the mountains" shown by the top brands of car carriers.
+Review: THULE Capstone 22L: A new style of "full-fledged daypack that looks great in the city and the mountains" from the leading car carrier brand

-The tension mesh back panel provides excellent breathability effectively removes heat and stuffiness from the back.
-The main storage area is a main pocket that is easy to open and close with a zipper, and there is a zippered pocket on the top and hip belt that can store small items.
-Furthermore, the hip belt also comes with VersaClick accessories that can be replaced according to the purpose (standard comes with a VersaClick Pole Holder that allows you to attach a trekking pole to the hip belt without lowering the pack).
-It also comes with a rain cover and a hydration-compatible reservoir sleeve, providing a simple and stylish body with plenty of comfort and functionality needed for a hiking backpack.
+The excellently breathable tension mesh back panel effectively releases heat and moisture from the back.
+The main storage features a main pocket with an easy-to-open zipper, as well as zippered pockets on the top and hip belt for storing small items.
+The hip belt is also compatible with VersaClick accessories, which can be replaced depending on your needs (the standard pack includes a VersaClick Pole Holder, which allows you to attach trekking poles to the hip belt without removing the pack).
+It also comes with a rain cover and a hydration-compatible reservoir sleeve, providing the comfort and functionality you need for a hiking backpack in a simple and stylish body

 Recommended points